benjmin-r/cto.coffee/writing/_posts/2018-12-18-leadership-as-an-ic.md

 [Tom's post][tombartel].
 The most I could find until now, where about explaining leadership in general.
 And not so much for individual contributors in software/operations teams.

-So I'd appreciate it a lot, if you [send other resources in this space my way on Twitter][@benjamin] or [contact me][contact].
+So I'd appreciate it a lot if you [send other resources in this space my way on Twitter][@benjamin] or [contact me][contact].